 A client reset error is a scenario where a client realm cannot sync data with the application backend.
 Clients in this state may continue to run and save data locally but cannot send or receive sync changesets until they perform a client reset.

 The client reset process loses any unsynced changes even if they were successfully saved locally.
 To avoid data loss, you must manually back up and restore any unsynced changes when you handle a client reset.

 Client reset scenarios occur when the server's history is incompatible with the client's history.
 The most common causes of client resets are:

-- Realm server crashes: A server may restore from a backup that has an earlier version.
+- App Services server crashes: A server may restore from a backup that has an earlier version.
 A client reset for this scenario would reset the client to the earlier version and lose any changes that were saved on the client but not yet synced with the server.

-- Disabling and re-enabling sync: Turning Sync off and then on again in the Realm UI causes all clients to require a client reset.
+- Disabling and re-enabling sync: Turning Sync off and then on again in the Atlas App Services UI causes all clients to require a client reset.